 - toilet located at the kiosk

 - picnic area - tables on both sides of the park and by the cafè

 - Art in the park - sculptures in the Tibetan Peace Garden by Hamish Horsley and Soviet Memorial by Sergei Shcherbakov

 - gardens - features include mature trees, a small woodland, a community orchard, a world garden, a nature area and wildlife pond (open by appointment) and an Ice Age Tree trail

-- Sports Centre - sports area comprises a five a side football, basketball, netball and tennis courts which are available to hire throughout the week (contact Everyone Active on 0333 005 0403)
+- sports centre - sports area comprises a five a side football, basketball, netball and tennis courts which are available to hire throughout the week.
+Visit Everyone Active website or call 0333 005 0403

 - free for all multi-use games area